substars/substars.github.com-archived/index.md

 ---
 layout: page
-title: substars!!!
+title: welcome to the substars
-tagline: doesn't use subversion despite the prefix similarities, crazy right
+tagline: where subversion is not used despite the prefix similarities, crazy right
 ---
 {% include JB/setup %}